igridchyn/lfp_online/README.md

     out.path.base - this is working directory where spike files and other files are written to and read from tetr.conf.path - path to the tetrode configuration file

+## 64/128 channels configuration
+Two parameters are different for 64 and 128 channel configuration.
+For 64 channels:

+    channel.num=64
+    pack.extr.128mode=0

+For 128 channels:

+    channel.num=128
+    pack.extr.128mode=1

 ## Processors - definitions and configuration
 This is a (still) non-exhaustive list of available processors.